What is Yoga Therapy?

 Yoga As Medicine

-Immerse yourself in the art and science of yoga therapy with Dr. Timothy McCall, the bestselling author of Yoga as Medicine (Bantam), medical editor of Yoga Journal, as well as co-editor of the forthcoming medical textbook on yoga therapy, The Principle and Practice of Yoga in Health Care (Handspring Publishing).
+Immerse yourself in the art and science of yoga therapy with Dr. Timothy McCall, the bestselling author of Yoga as Medicine (Bantam), medical editor of Yoga Journal, as well as co-editor of the just-released medical textbook on yoga therapy, The Principle and Practice of Yoga in Health Care (Handspring Publishing).
 Yoga As Medicine (YAM) Level 1 is the foundational course, and a prerequisite for all Level 2 YAM Seminars, including The Ayurveda of Yoga Therapy, and Yoga Therapy for the Nervous System.
 Click here for teaching schedule.

 In all Yoga As Medicine courses, we take an eclectic approach, grounded in science and a strong foundation of good alignment and mindful breathing, yet energetically alive, psychologically savvy and spiritually attuned — true to the heart of yoga and Ayurveda (India's traditional holistic medical system).
 I believe healing is found in every serious yoga tradition, and use good ideas from different lineages in order to meet the specific needs of our students.